 In February 2022, and again on May 4, 2023, we announced restructuring actions to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
 These actions to prioritize our ophthalmology programs and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325.
-In particular, the May 4, 2023 restructuring seeks to enable the initiation and achievement of key data readouts for a head-to-head Phase 2b study to explore the efficacy of UBX1325 in patients with DME as compared to aflibercept, to enable achievement of the 48-week readout of Part B of the ENVISION Phase 2 study in patients with AMD (which will include combination efficacy data of treatment with UBX1325 and aflibercept compared to aflibercept alone), and to optimize resource allocation, and additionally to extend our runway into the fourth quarter of 2024.
-As part of the May 2023 restructuring actions, we are reducing our headcount by a total of nine employees, or approximately 29%, effective as of May 31, 2023, with three employees departing as of June 30, 2023.
-We continue to support the Tie2 and Tie2/VEGF bispecific program through advanced candidate nomination; however, we have paused to focus resources on our more advanced UBX1325 program.
+In particular, the May 4, 2023 restructuring seeks to enable the initiation and advancement of our head-to-head Phase 2b (ASPIRE) study to evaluate the safety and efficacy of UBX1325 in patients with DME as compared to aflibercept, to enable achievement of the 48-week readout of Part B of the ENVISION Phase 2 study in patients with AMD (which will include combination efficacy data of treatment with UBX1325 and aflibercept compared to aflibercept alone), and to optimize resource allocation, and additionally to extend our runway into the fourth quarter of 2024.
+As part of the May 2023 restructuring actions, we reduced our headcount by a total of nine employees, or approximately 29%, effective as of May 31, 2023, with three employees who departed as of June 30, 2023.
+We continue to support the Tie2 and Tie2/VEGF bispecific program through advanced candidate nomination; however, we have focused our resources on our more advanced UBX1325 program.

 Since the commencement of our operations, we have invested a significant portion of our efforts and financial resources in research and development activities, and we have incurred net losses each year since inception.
-Our net losses were \$10.9 million and \$18.9 million for the three months ended March 31, 2023 and 2022, respectively.
+Our net losses were \$12.2 million and \$13.1 million for the three months ended June 30, 2023 and 2022, respectively, and \$23.1 million and \$32.1 million for the six months ended June 30, 2023 and 2022, respectively.
 We do not have any products approved for sale, and we have never generated any product revenue.
-As of March 31, 2023, we had an accumulated deficit of \$470.8 million, and we do not expect positive cash flows from operations in the foreseeable future.
+As of June 30, 2023, we had an accumulated deficit of \$483.0 million, and we do not expect positive cash flows from operations in the foreseeable future.

 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the fourth quarter of 2024, which is expected to fund key clinical data readouts for UBX1325.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the fourth quarter of 2024, which will be used to advance UBX1325 (foselutoclax).
 We will need to raise additional capital; however, adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the current economic uncertainty, high interest rates, rising inflation, the government closure of Silicon Valley Bank and liquidity concerns at other financial institutions, and the potential for local and/or global economic recession.
 We expect to continue to look for opportunities to secure such financing in the near future, in addition to using our existing 2022 ATM Offering Programs (as defined below).
 If sufficient funds on acceptable terms are not available when needed, we could be required to significantly reduce our operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.